jcmartinezmori/jcmartinezmori.github.io/_pages/about.md

 </p>

 <p>
-I am interested in discrete optimization, game theory, algebraic combinatorics, and real-world applications in transportation and public decision-making.
+I am interested in discrete optimization, game theory, enumerative and algebraic combinatorics, and real-world applications in transportation and public decision-making.
 </p>

 <p>